Vatican takes legal action over Benetton pope kiss ad

 Benetton said on Wednesday night that it was withdrawing the advertisement, part of the firm's latest shock campaign, in which a number of world leaders are seen kissing each other on the mouth in photo montages.

-The withdrawal came after the Vatican issued an initial protest which called the use of the unauthorized and "manipulative" use of the pope's picture in the photo montage totally unacceptable.
+The withdrawal came after the Vatican issued an initial protest which called the use of the unauthorised and "manipulative" use of the pope's picture in the photo montage totally unacceptable.

 "This is a grave lack of respect for the pope, an offence against the sentiments of the faithful and a clear example of how advertising can violate elementary rules of respect for people in order to attract attention through provocation," spokesman Father Federico Lombardi said on Wednesday night.